Nguyen-Minh-Kha/Django-learning/docs/app_concept.md

 > The idea behind include() is to make it easy to plug-and-play URLs.
 Since polls are in their own URLconf (polls/urls.py), they can be placed under “/polls/”, or under “/fun_polls/”, or under “/content/polls/”, or any other path root, and the app will still work.

+---

+after creating an app, we need to include this into the installed apps in settings.py